RudieKat/oldie/stacks1.md

 ---

 <h1 id="explaining-stacks">Explaining stacks</h1>
 <p>One of the jobs I had as a teenager was as a dishwasher.
 I worked extra on days off to make money.
 Maybe you didn’t have to.
 Well, you missed out in understanding stacks then.
-You see, when you’re washing dishes in a restaurant, especially one that operates during lunch hours, you work with these piles of plates that are placed in metal tubes so that you can take one off the top and the pile moves up and makes the next one available.</p>
+You see, when you’re washing dishes in a restaurant, especially one that operates during lunch hours, you work with these piles of plates that are placed in metal tubes so that you can take one off the top and the pile moves up and makes the next plate available.</p>
 <p>See.
 And I also made money.
 So that’s what you get for being a lazy kid.
 This is what is referred to as a LIFO stack or Last In First Out.
 You can compare it to a stack of books on your nightstand.
 You put books on it and the last one you put there is the first one you pick up from the top.
 The other kind, which we won’t be talking about, not yet, is the FIFO.
 The First In First Out.
-For those of you with a programming background, this is like an array or a a list of things.
+For those of you with a programming background, this is like an array or a list of things.
 For the rest of you, it’s like writing a shopping list, you write it and the first item remains on top (unless you are a very confused and messy list writer).
 So the first thing you go looking for is the first thing on your list.</p>
 <p>So now that we have a basic idea of what a stack is (a list of things really) we can consider how one is constructed.
 First of all a stack has to have a space to exist in.
 So perhaps we say that we have a stack that holds 10 plates.
 And since we need space for other things we decide that these plates are placed at memory addresses from 0x40 to 0x49.
 Great.
 So now we want to add a plate.
 Where to we put it?
 We have no plates in our stack at the start and we are expecting to use a LIFO style plate stack, which means whatever we put in last will be the first thing we pull out.</p>

 <table>